Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 Poor account access management

-Even if your IT ops involve only a handful of computers and IT devices, your business is still an attractive target to hackers.
-It pays to consider a multi-layered approach to defending your work and communications processes.
+Even if your IT ops involve only a handful of computers and devices, your business is still an attractive target to hackers.
+Consider a multi-layered approach to defending your work and communications processes.
 This approach includes setting up:

 Yes, setup and monitoring duties require time and effort, perhaps more than you can or want to engage in.
-If you prefer to delegate these tasks, consider hiring a third-party security services provider.
+Consider hiring a third-party security services provider if you prefer to delegate these tasks.

-Password policies are a set of rules meant to require users to create and maintain dependable, safe passwords.
+Password policies require users to create and maintain dependable, safe passwords.
 These rules are at the top of the security to-do list.
 They go beyond suggested best practices (although it’s fine to have these, too).

-If all this effort seems like a bit much for a single-person business or a small professional practice, we understand.
+We understand if all this effort seems like a bit much for a single-person business or a small professional practice.
 The secret to IT security success is having clearly defined standards and following them consistently.

 If you get hacked, you’re in good company.
 About 50 percent of smaller businesses share your experience.
 Remember, when you get hit, act quickly to reduce damage to your IT infrastructure and business relationships: by